Crown Heights offers quick access to Poughkeepsie's major employers

 Route 9 offers diverse dining options and big-box retail

 Crown Heights’ highway-side location offers easy access to both dining and retail.
-“There’s so many restaurants alongside Route 9 that you have so many choices,” Patricia says.
+“There’s so many restaurants alongside Route 9 that you have so many choices,” Cannizzaro says.
 Tamarind Fine Dining offers an upscale setting for modern Indian cuisine.
 Slightly up the road, Indian Grocers and Bliss Kitchen sells imported South Asian goods like mangos and parathas and offers catering services.
 Crew Restaurant & Bar combines a traditional bar atmosphere with a diverse menu of New American dishes like steak frites and organic salmon.
 Down Route 9, the Poughkeepsie Galleria indoor shopping mall includes department stores like Macy’s and Target as well as the local Regal movie theater.
-Next door, The Shoppes at South Hills houses the local ShopRite and Lowe’s.
+Next door, The Shoppes at South Hills has a ShopRite and Lowe’s.

 Golf and baseball clubs sit on both sides of the highway

 The Crown Heights Clubhouse serves as the center of community life in Crown Heights, hosting family gatherings, a fitness area, outdoor sports and a playground.
 The Poughkeepsie Cal Ripken Baseball League operates the clubhouse and holds practices every Tuesday and Wednesday evening.
-Across Route 9, the Casperkill Golf Club – with its 18-hole golf course and softball field – is open to the public.
+Across Route 9, Casperkill Golf Club – with its 18-hole golf course and softball field – is open to the public.
 Crown Heights’ Neptune Commerce Center offers spaces for indoor recreation like Crunch Fitness and Gravity Vault, a rock-climbing gym that frequently hosts birthday parties.

-The highway and railroad connect Crown Heights to urban conveniences
+Highway and railroad connect Crown Heights to urban conveniences

 Crown Heights’ location along U.S. Route 9 puts it within a six-mile drive from Poughkeepsie and 75 miles north of Manhattan’s Central Park.
 Poughkeepsie’s Metro-North Railroad puts commuters in New York City in about an hour and a half.
 The city’s Nuvance Health Vassar Brothers Medical Center is less than five miles up the highway.